CREATING A SUSTAINABLE DEVELOPMENT WITH ALL-TERRAIN SEWER IN CANADA

 Seven Lakes, Nova Scotia, Canada

-Create a sustainable development in a natural environment
+Create a sustainable development served by a central sewer system while preserving the natural environment.

-The Penney Group chose the E/One ALL-TERRAIN SEWER pressure sewer system to serve the development.
+The Penney Group chose the ALL-TERRAIN SEWER pressure sewer system from E/One to serve the development.

 After spending almost six years to consolidate separate parcels into a contiguous 634-acre tract of mature forest touching seven different lakes -- and another four negotiating a development agreement with the regional government -- Penney Group embarked on a unique challenge: creating an open space conservation community restricted to only 634 moderately sized and priced residences while leaving 60 percent of the pristine landscape undisturbed.